 - Share information for the mutual benefit of the members;

-- Advance public policies that lead to greater rights and independence for people with SCI/D;
+- Raise public awareness and advance public policies that lead to greater rights and independence for people living with SCI/D;

-- Deliver educational content regarding how veterans have informed SCI/D care in the last 150 years and highlight the unique needs, and challenges, of individuals injured in combat;
+- Deliver educational content and highlight the unique needs, and challenges, of individuals living with SCI/D;

 - Enhance care, promote education, and drive research to improve the lives of persons living with spinal cord injury nationally and internationally.

 |Dr. B. Catharine Craven

 |Member at Large

 |Dr. Colleen O’Connell

 |St. John, NB